laravel-enso/Contacts/README.md

     ```

 ### Options
-The `Contacts.vue` component can be used anywhere and can be integrated into any other component or page, and takes the following parameters:
+The `Contacts.vue` component can be used anywhere, can be integrated into any other component or page, and takes the following parameters:
-- `type` - the entity type, set in the configuration file | (required)
+- `type` - string, the entity type, set in the configuration file | (required)
 - `id` - the id of the entity | (required)
-- `open` - boolean flag, which, if true, makes the component start in the open state, default is false | (optional)
+- `open` - boolean, flag which, if true, makes the component start in the open state | default `false` | (optional)
-- `open` - title for the component, default is 'Contacts' | (optional)
+- `title` - title for the component | default 'Contacts' | (optional)

 ### Publishes